T-80: First Chechen War

-T-80B and T-80BV were never used in Afghanistan in the 1980s to keep the tank's characteristics a secret, but they were first used during the First Chechen War.
-This first real combat experience for T-80 was unsuccessful, as the tanks were used to capture cities, a task for which they were not very well suited due to the low depression and elevation of the 2A46-M1 gun on all Russian MBTs.
+Neither the T-80B nor the T-80BV were ever used in the Soviet–Afghan War in the 1980s in order to keep the tank's characteristics a secret, but they were first used during the First Chechen War.
+This first real combat experience for T-80 was unsuccessful, as the tanks were used to capture cities, a task for which they were not very well suited, in particular due to the low depression and elevation of the 2A46-M1 gun on all Russian MBTs.

-The biggest tank losses were suffered during the ill-fated assault in the Battle of Grozny, which began in December 1994.
-During three months of combat, Russia lost 18 of the 84 T-80 tanks used between the 133rd Tank Battalion and 3rd Tank Battalion.
-The forces selected to capture Grozny were not prepared for such an operation, while the city was defended by, among others, former Soviet soldiers.
-Some T-80 tanks used in the assault lacked explosive reactive armor inserts.
+The biggest tank losses were incurred during the ill-fated assault in the Battle of Grozny, which began in December 1994.
+During three months of combat, Russia lost 18 of the 84 T-80 tanks used by the 133rd and 3rd Tank Battalions.
+The forces chosen to capture Grozny were not prepared for such an operation, while the city was defended by, among others, former Soviet soldiers.
+Some T-80 tanks used in the assault lacked explosive reactive armour inserts.

 Several tank-to-tank battles were recorded.
-During the fighting in late December 1994 – early January 1995, Russian T-80 tanks destroyed at least six rebel tanks.
-On the other side, one T-80 was disabled by the hit of one 125 mm shell, Another T-80 received three or four hits of tank shells but remained in service.
+During the fighting in late December 1994 and early January 1995, Russian T-80 tanks destroyed at least six rebel tanks.
+On the opposing side, one T-80 was disabled by a 125 mm shell.
+Another T-80 received three or four tank shell hits but remained in service.
 In August 1996, a T-80 destroyed one rebel tank.

 The inexperienced crews had little knowledge of the layout of the city, while the tanks were attacked by rocket-propelled grenade teams hidden in cellars and on top of high buildings.
 The anti-tank fire was directed at the least armoured parts of the vehicles.

 In the buildup of forces before the assault on Grozny, T-80s had been transferred from depots to units with little experience with the tank.
 When no auxiliary power unit is equipped, the T-80's gas turbine engines use almost as much fuel idling as when they are running.
 Most tank crews inadvertently exhausted their fuel this way on the day of the assault.